8 Best Things to Do in Reykjavik on a Budget

 If you are traveling on a budget, I would recommend staying out of restaurants.
 Sorry, but seriously, there are so many great things to do in Reykjavik and Iceland!

-If you don’t splurge in an expensive restaurant, the money you save will probably be enough to hike a glacier, try the famous horse riding experience or pamper yourself at the amazing Blue lagoon!
+If you don’t splurge in an expensive restaurant, the money you save will probably be enough to hike a glacier, try the famous horse riding experience or pamper yourself at the amazing Blue Lagoon!
 How does that sound?

 PRO TIP: Moreover, if you’re looking for a quick fix, you can get a hotdog at a gas station; they’re usually super cheap and it’s quite a popular meal for travelers on a budget!